In this article:

 Apply a cold pack directly to an affected area for a localized impact.
 Sometimes, you may need to use ice on a wider area or even your whole body — this is where an ice bath or massage may come in.

+If you have wondered why ice hurts on your injury, you are probably making this common mistake.
 When you’re applying ice locally, make sure to wrap your ice pack in a towel.
 It should never directly touch your skin because the cold will hurt you.
 Unlike heat, you should only apply ice for short periods, though you can space out your sessions several times a day.
 In general, doctors recommend using ice therapy for 10 to 15 minutes at a time.
 Elevating the area you injured can also improve results.
 You can use a medical ice pack or, if one isn’t on hand, you can improvise with a bag of frozen vegetables or a plastic bag full of ice.

 When to Use Ice